 Hi!
 I'm Amanda

-I help women heal their relationship with food so they can live fully aligned with their soul’s (life) purpose.
+I help women recalibrate their relationship with food and align with their soul's purpose so they can live a nourished, nurtured, and fulfilling life.

 I always knew I wanted to be involved with the healing process of others.
 This is my dharma.